SAP-samples/datasphere-fedml/Azure/readme.md

 # **Description**

-The Library initializes the resources required for the model training, enables the training data to be federated from SAP DWC in real time without duplicating the data in Azure Storage, trains a Machine Learning model and registers it.
+The Library initializes the resources required for the model training, enables the training data to be read from SAP DWC in real time without storing it in any Azure Storage, trains a Machine Learning model and registers it.

 # **Prerequisites**